notSoumya/Network-Routing-Optimizer/README.md

 Our Project loads an actual Internet route (captured from tracert), builds a weighted network graph, and computes the shortest path using Dijkstra's algorithm.
 The project also includes a Google Colab visualization that highlights the shortest route in a real network topology.

-NOTE: A part of the project was developed locally and contributions have been mentioned below and can be seen in commits as well.
+NOTE: A part of the project was developed locally so there are no pull requests and contributions have been mentioned below and can be seen in commits as well.
 ##  Project Overview

 Modern computer networks rely heavily on routing algorithms to determine optimal data paths.